cms-tedd-ip2i/stack/doc/grafana.md

 Dashboards can be exported as json, and imported back later on, even on a different machine.

-To do this, click the share button, and export as JSON (keep Export for sharing externally unchecked).
+To do this, click the share button, and export as JSON.
+**Check the box "export for sharing externally"**, which will allow you to select the datasource on the other system.

 To import a dashboard, use the Dashboards menu.
+During the import, you need to update the data source uid so that it matches the data source on your system (click update, it will be done automatically).

 You may commit your dashboards in [../grafana/dashboards](../grafana/dashboards).